snipcart/snipcart-wordpress-plugin/README.md

 ### Building the zip to distribute

-This will generate the MO files, then zip the plugin into `snipcart.zip`.
+This will generate the MO files, then zip the plugin into `snipcart-wordpress-plugin.zip`.

     ./tools/build.sh